jess-bennett/eat-your-seasons/README.md

 :star: My mentor, [Simen](https://www.linkedin.com/in/simendaehlin/), who has been a constant source of support and has always gone above and beyond to help me achieve what I set out to achieve.
 He has also pushed me on each project to achieve more than I thought I wanted to achieve :grinning:

-:star: My Mum, Dad and sister Lizzie for being excellent last-minute site-testers when circumnstances forced me to complete this project long before I was ready!
+:star: My Mum, Dad and sister Lizzie for being excellent last-minute site-testers when circumstances forced me to complete this project long before I was ready!

 :star: [Suzanne](https://www.linkedin.com/in/suzanne-van-den-berg-41ab6b51/), a fellow CI student who I 'met' by chance when desperately seeking help with my Stripe subscription.
 She has been an unexpected source of support and made a lonely end to the project less lonely!

 :star: And finally, my incredible husband Tom who has been my biggest support throughout.
-This wasn't quite the ending to the course that either of us imagined, but happily, we will have plenty of time to celebrate in the future.
-Thank you :heart:
+This wasn't quite the ending to the course that either of us imagined, but happily, we will have plenty of time to celebrate in the future :heart: